 vegaøyan world heritage

-The fishing village of Muddvær is located 4.5 nautical miles south of Vega.
-As an egg and down fishing village, the island is still very active with four or five eider keepers.
-Written sources mention Muddvær as one of the farms that had a settlement before the 17th century.
-Tradition has it that the chieftains of Torget and Tilrem fought for the right to the islands on the south side of Vega; Kverstein (Brønnøy municipality), Muddvær and Halmøy.
-Settlement has varied between six and eight families with 35-48 people from 1900 until 1967/68.
+The fishing village Muddvær is located 4.5 nautical miles south of Vega.
+As an egg and eiderdown islands hair the island still a lot of activity with four or five eider keepers.
+In written sources it is Muddvær mentioned as one of the farms that had a settlement before the 17th century.
+Tradition says that the chiefs of Torget and Tilrem fought for the right to the islands on the south side of Vega; Kverstein (Brønnøy municipality), Muddvær and Halmøy.
+The settlement has varied between six and eight families with 35-48 people from 1900 until 1967/68.

 Muddvær with Vega in the background.
 Photo: Inge Ove Tysnes